Trump heads to TV, border as fed workers face paycheck sting

 But Democrats have made clear that they object to the wall itself, not how it’s constructed.
 They see it as immoral and ineffective and prefer other types of border security funded at already agreed-upon levels.

 “Maybe he thinks he can bully us.
 But I’m from Brooklyn.
-You let a bully succeed, you’ll be bullied again worse,” Senate Minority Leader Charles Schumer said at a breakfast with the Association for a Better New York.
+You let a bully succeed, you’ll be bullied again worse,” Schumer said at a breakfast with the Association for a Better New York.

 At the White House, spokeswoman Mercedes Schlapp complained that Democratic leaders have yet to define what they mean when they say they are for enhancing border security.